 Leaf cupping and insects

-Aphid and thrips feeding often results in leaf cupping.
-Aphids tend to be more obvious than thrips, at least at first.
-Regularly checking on the underside of leaves can help nip these problems in the proverbial bud
+Aphid and thrips feeding can result in leaf cupping.
+Regularly checking on the underside of leaves can help nip these problems in the proverbial bud.

 Physiological causes of leaf cupping

 Extreme weather, nutrient deficiencies and toxicities, and chemical overspray can cause leaf cupping.
 Chemical overspray occurs when herbicides are applied when a breeze is present (or a car drives by).
 The chemicals end up in places you don’t want them, causing phytotoxicity.